The Voice Kids (Polish TV series): Selection process

 For the first season, the blind auditions began August 19, 2017, and concluded on August 23, 2017.
 Children who auditioned were between eight and fifteen years of age.

 Coaches

-The original coaches for this talent show were Tomson and Baron of Afromental, Edyta Górniak, and Dawid Kwiatkowski.
+The original coaches for this talent show were Tomson and Baron of Afromental, former coach of the adult version Edyta Górniak, and Dawid Kwiatkowski.
 Górniak did not return for the second season and was replaced by Cleo.
 All coaches from second season returned for the third, fourth, fifth and sixth seasons.

-On July 26, 2023, it was announced that Natasza Urbańska would replace Dawid Kwiatkowski in the seventh season of the show.
+On July 26, 2023, it was announced that Natasza Urbańska would replace Kwiatkowski in the seventh season of the show.
 All coaches from the seventh season returned for the eighth season.
-On July 30, 2025, it was announced that Tribbs would replace Natasza Urbańska in the ninth season.
+On July 30, 2025, it was announced that Tribbs would replace Urbańska in the ninth season.
 On August 6, 2025, it was announced that Blanka would replace Tomson & Baron in the ninth season.

+On August 17, 2026, it was announced that the winner of the fourth season, Sara James, would become a new coach for the tenth season, making her the youngest coach in the entire The Voice franchise.
+It was also announced that Tomson & Baron would return to the show and replace Blanka in the tenth season.